 Don began his teaching career in church basements starting in 1984.
 These were done on an offering basis until he moved to Seattle Pacific University in 1991.
 There Don's clients were primarily teachers, leading him to his great affection, children.
 He knew if he could get educators to model the new leadership, his teachers could prepare children for their uniquely collaborative future in the workplace.

 Thirty years of research shows the primary contributor to student learning is the relationship among teacher and child.
 Don's work has proven this over and again.
 His dream is to place the collaborative overlay in an entire school, leading not just to healthy relationships, but also to education reform.
-"COLLABORATIVE LEADERSHIP FOR CLASSROOM AND SCHOOL" speaks to this dream.
+"COLLABORATIVE LEADERSHIP FOR THE CLASSROOM" speaks to this dream.

 Teacher (elementary and secondary), School Administrator (Vice Principal)